GetNetUPAM: Ecologically Informed Nested Cross-Validation and Noise-Robust Attention for Marine Bioacoustic Monitoring: Method

 \subsection{2D Time–Frequency Data Representation}

 Building on the segmentation in Section~\ref{win}, each 65.536\,s audio window (16{,}384 samples at 250\,Hz) is transformed into a 2D time–frequency representation via the Short-Time Fourier Transform (STFT).
 Parameters are matched to the windowed segments: window length $L$ and hop size $b$ preserve temporal granularity while enabling fine spectral resolution.
-This alignment ensures the temporal context from windowing is retained in the spectral domain, allowing the network to learn jointly from time structure and frequency content \cite{65}.

-The projection reveals biologically informative patterns — e.g., the 20–100\,Hz band of blue whale anthems or the 40–120\,kHz range of dolphin clicks — in a form exploitable by convolutional architectures.
+This alignment ensures the temporal context from windowing is retained in the spectral domain, allowing the network to learn jointly from time structure and frequency content \cite{Cordero2025}.
+This projection reveals biologically informative patterns, e.g., the 20–100\,Hz band of blue whale anthems or the 40–120\,kHz range of dolphin clicks, in a form exploitable by convolutional architectures.
 Such hierarchical encoding over frequency and time helps model multi‑species vocalizations.

 In a discrete-time signal $\mathbf{w}[n] \in \mathbb{R}^T$, the STFT is: